 Over the years Mundekulla grew bigger than the house with the traditional red walls and characteristic double doors.
 Now, more than 20 years later, Mundekulla is a retreat and course center, visited by many people from all over the world.

 IT TAKES A VILLAGE TO RAISE A CHILD AND A TEAM TO CREATE MAGIC

 Stephanie Verstift works with organizational development, EU projects, marketing and circular gastronomy.
-Stephanie loves working with people and general organization, applying her background in organizational change, facilitation and Service Design.
+Stephanie loves working with people and general organization, and applying her background in organizational change, support and Service Design.

 Volunteer Coordinator & Education